kossiitkgp/KOSS-Selection-Tasks/backend/rust-webserver.md

 # Writing a simple Web Server with Rust!

-Write a multithreaded web server using the standard library that:
+Write a multithreaded web server using only the standard library that:
 - Listens on a specified port (5000/8000)
 - Has a single endpoint, that serves 1 HTML file, along with CSS and a JS script.
 - Can handle upto 4 incoming connections at a time.
 - Has a counter that counts the number of visitors that have visited the site.

+You are not allowed to use external crates and only can use the `std` crate for the webserver.

 Explain in detail how Rust's borrow checker and type safety provides advantages for safety.